ProkopRandacek/asciiLasers/specs.md

 # AsciiLaser
 AL is interpreted, AsciiDots inspired, visual programming language.
 The code is being executed on a board of unlimited size.
 Tick time is not constant, they are executed as fast as possible unless in debug mode.
 Program is terminated if TODO

 ## Data types

 ### Lasers
-Lasers have a frequency (value) between 0 and 2^64 - 1.
+Lasers have a frequency (value) between 0 and 2^64 - 1. (unsigned 64 bit int)
-Lasers frequencyies have special behavior when extremly high or extremly low.
-They overflow.
+Lasers frequencies overflow.
-Lasers travel instantly on a straight line between 2 objects (for example bethween 2 mirrors) Lasers can travel over wire objects without influencing each other.
+Lasers travel instantly on a straight line between 2 objects (for example bethween 2 mirrors)
+Lasers travel over wire objects without influencing each other.
-Lasers that hit the board edge get teleported to the other end.
+Laser that hit the board edge get teleported to the other end.
 (The board is a 3D torus)

 ### Current
 Current can only hold 0 or 1.
 Current moves instantly along the entire wire.
+When objects get powered by current, they alter their state (for example mirrors rotate)

 ## Objects
 Objects is a single ascii character that has some functionality in the language.